 Ethereum smart contract developers sometimes need to set up their own private blockchain network.
-In this article we will try to give you a step by step instruction on how to set up Ethereum geth client on Linux (Ubuntu) platform which is used in the process of creating your own blockchain network.
+In this article, we will try to give you a step by step instructions on how to set up an Ethereum Geth client on the Linux (Ubuntu) platform, which is used to create your own blockchain network.

-geth is a command line interface for running a full ethereum node implemented in programming language Go.
-What we can do with geth client?
+geth is a command-line interface for running a full ethereum node implemented in the programming language Go.
+What we can do with Geth client?
 Well, a couple of things, including:

 - mine real ether

 - create smart contracts

 - explore block history

 geth client is available for most popular operating systems, so you can install it on Linux, OsX or Windows.